mmtk/mmtk-core/docs/tutorial/Tutorial.md

 # MMTk Tutorial

+In this tutorial, you will build multiple garbage collectors from scratch using MMTk.
+You will start with an incredibly simple 'collector' called NoGC, and through a series of additions and refinements end up with a generational copying garbage collector.

-In this tutorial, you will build multiple garbage collectors using MMTk from scratch.
-This tutorial is aimed at GC implementors who would like to implement new GC algorithms/plans using the MMTk.
+This tutorial is aimed at GC implementors who would like to implement new GC algorithms/plans with MMTk.

 This tutorial is a work in progress.
 Some sections may be rough, and others may be missing information (especially about import statements).
 If something is